mesg-foundation/engine/docs/api/core.md

 #### DeployServiceReply
-The reply's data from the `DeployService` API.
+The reply's data of `DeployService` API.

 **Example**
 ```json